Charmed season 4

 The fourth season of Charmed, an American supernatural drama television series created by Constance M. Burge, originally aired in the United States on The WB from October 4, 2001, through May 16, 2002.
 Airs on Thursdays at 9:00 pm.
 Paramount Home Entertainment released the complete fourth season in a six-disc boxed set on February 28, 2006.
+It was later released on high-definition blu-ray on June 15, 2021.

 This season also saw the introduction of Rose McGowan as Paige Matthews half-sister to Prue, Piper and Phoebe and a slight alteration of the opening credits, due to the third season departure of Shannen Doherty as Prue.